Sylk/Notes/dnd/frost-dk.md

-## Frost DK Abilities - Home Brewed DND 5e
+## Frost DK Abilities Home Brewed

+We have a reaction when we get

 Half caster that uses the paladin spell count/list.
 | Level | 1st | 2nd | 3rd | 4th | 5th |